1–2 spots available for Q2 · Claim yours

 Sucuri Limited CDN Yes $20–$500/mo WordPress sites without a CDN

-For 95% of the business sites I set up, the answer is Cloudflare Free to start, Cloudflare Pro the moment you take payments or store customer data, and Business if downtime costs more than $250 per hour.
+For most of the business sites I set up, the answer is Cloudflare Free to start, Cloudflare Pro the moment you take payments or store customer data, and Business if downtime costs more than $250 per hour.

 AWS WAF looks cheap on the sticker but gets expensive fast. $1 per rule per month plus $0.60 per million inspected requests.
 A site with 20 rules and 50M requests per month is $62.
 That is fine.
 Enable bot control and the number triples.
+The current rate card lives in AWS WAF pricing — read it before you commit.

 The Cloudflare Free tier in detail